 Make sure you know where your valuables are and store them upstairs where possible.
-It’s also a good idea to double check your insurance policy to ensure your valuables are listed.
+It’s also a good idea to double-check your home insurance policy to ensure your valuables are listed.
 If they’re not, your provider may not cover it if something happens.

 Take care of your paperwork

 Keep important documents in watertight plastic bags in a high, safe place.
 Consider keeping duplicate copies of documents with family or friends.
 And if you have a smartphone or tablet, take a picture of them in case the originals are lost.

 Leave internal doors open